Data Quantity in Kibana

 As I only had one participant in my study, the X access has only one item.
 You can move the cursor on the graph, and for each cell you can see the date, the user ID, and the number of records that user has provided on that date.

 You can also use filters to put criteria on the records which are being counted.
+This filter can be based on any field

-data to include or exclude specific users.
+in the data.
+Obviously, you can filter data to include or exclude specific users.
 Moreover, as we are using GPS data

 here, you can filter data based on a specific geo-region, or the speed.
-To do
+To do that, simply click on the Add a filter

-on the top left corner of the screen,
+on the top left corner of the screen, and you can define your filter.

 Special Case: Survey Responses

-The above example counts the number of records stored in Kibana for each user
+The above example counts the number of records stored in Kibana for each user for each date.
+This generates a valid data

-in Avicenna, except Survey Responses.
+quantity report for all data sources in Avicenna, except Survey Responses.
 As we

-explained before, Avicenna stores response to each
+explained before, Avicenna stores response to each question as a separate record.
+So if a survey

-responds to 8 of them, Avicenna will store 8 separate records for that session,
+has 10 questions and the user responds to 8 of them, Avicenna will store 8 separate records for that session, one per

-one per response.
+response.
 Each record contains 5 date fields: scheduled_time

 , record_time